"Dago Te", Welcome to the White Mountain Apache Tribe

 This site is intended to be a useful tool as you gather information about the White Mountain Apache Tribal Fire & Rescue Department and the services we provide.
 We thank you for visiting, and hope you'll take the time to explore the entire site and learn more about the WMAT Fire & Rescue and our commitment to serving the White Mountain Apache residents and visitors.

-As the chief of the White Mountain Apache Fire & Rescue Department I would like to welcome you to our website.
+As the Assistant Fire Chief, and interim Fire Chief, of the White Mountain Apache Fire & Rescue Department I would like to welcome you to our website.
 This site is a tool for both our staff and the public.
 We encourage you to use it to learn about our department and the services we provide.

 Benjamin Franklin, one of America’s first volunteer firefighters, is credited for saying “an ounce of prevention is worth a pound of cure”.
-We couldn’t agree more.
-Our department is proactive in promoting fire and life safety.
+We couldn’t agree more in these times.
+We must reduce life and property loss before an accident occurs by promoting fire and life safety.
 Read our fire prevention and life safety tips.
 Check out the “Links”.
 Take this opportunity to learn how you can prevent fire and promote life safety.

 We hope that your visit to our website is worthwhile.
 It is my sincere pleasure to be a part of the White Mountain Apache Fire & Rescue Department’s service to our customers and communities.
 Thank you for your continued support and commitment to our organization.